How do you teach the history of war in the post-war period?

 Is reconciliation impossible?

 During the two-day event entitled “Clio Goes to School”, organized by the Group for Historical Education in Greece, I had the opportunity to follow the contribution of Christina Koulouri, Professor of Modern and Contemporary History at Panteion University.
 She presented a common educational material that aims to help the teaching of history in all Balkan countries, efforts that began when the wars in Yugoslavia had ended, a time when memories of war were very fresh, and the result was completed and published in 2016.

 “We live in a time of peace, but the teaching of history revolves around wars.
 Some events are very remote, like the Balkan wars, but some are closer to us, like our civil war.
-The martial experience in all versions leaves deep signs in societies, which are transferred from generation to generation.
+The experience or war in all versions leaves deep scars in societies, which are transferred from generation to generation.
 The memory of war is the organizing principle around which many collective identities are formed.
 In the case of the Balkans this is even more powerful.
 When we speak historically of the twentieth century, we speak of wars.
 We start from the Balkans, we go to the First World War, then the Interwar, to the Second World War, to the Cold War, etc.”, begins the presentation by Ch.
 Koulouri.

 “Is it possible to overcome ethnocentric narrative?
 How can we teach confrontational and controversial events in societies that have just experienced bloody war, genocide, massacres and displacement?” said Ms Koulouri.
 We usually hear that it is not possible and that we need a distance from the facts so that we can obtain the necessary tranquillity to negotiate, or that silence is preferable.